PolymeshAssociation/Polymesh/README.md

 <https://github.com/PolymathNetwork/Polymesh/releases>

-Specifying no chain at the command line defaults to the Polymesh Public Testnet (e.g. `--chain testnet`), so to run a node which connects to the Public Testnet, you can start your node with:
+Specifying no chain at the command line defaults to the Polymesh Incentivized Testnet (e.g. `--chain itn`), so to run a node which connects to the Polymesh Incentivized Testnet (ITN), you can start your node with:

 ```bash
 ./target/release/polymesh